-Stock options and other equity awards are used to align the interests of our executive officers with those of our shareholders by incentivizing our executive officers to achieve long-term growth and sustainable shareholder value.
+Stock options and other equity awards are used to align the interests of our executive officers with those of our stockholders by incentivizing our executive officers to achieve long-term growth and sustainable stockholder value.

-Refer to "Outstanding Equity Awards" below for stock options granted during 2018 and 2017.
-There were no other equity-based awards granted to our executive officers during 2018 and 2017.
+Refer to "Outstanding Equity Awards" below for stock options granted during 2019 and 2018.
+There were no other equity-based awards granted to our executive officers during 2019 and 2018.